Hatt3rPi/fabrica_deCuentos/docs/tech/story-generation.md

 `link_character_to_story` RPC.
 If the prompt returns loader messages, they are saved as JSON in the `stories.loader` column for future use.
+The frontend cycles through these messages every five seconds while the cover is being generated, providing progress feedback to the user.